Relational Epipolar Graphs for Robust Relative Camera Pose Estimation: Conclusions And Future Directions

 This work presents a relational formulation of relative camera pose estimation, where the matched correspondences are represented as an epipolar graph and pose is inferred through global relational consensus.
 By integrating dense correspondence estimation, geometry-aware graph construction, and differentiable pose regression, the proposed framework offers a principled alternative to traditional stochastic consensus pipelines for EM estimation.
 Experimental results demonstrate improved robustness in the presence of dense and noisy correspondences, particularly under wide-baseline conditions where sampling-based methods tend to become unstable.

-From a theoretical standpoint, the proposed formulation establishes a connection between classical multi-view geometry and relational learning by interpreting graph message passing as an approximation to spectral nullspace inference.
+From a theoretical standpoint, the proposed formulation establishes a connection between classical multi-view geometry and relational learning by interpreting graph message passing as an approximation to nullspace inference of the EM.
 This perspective enables pose estimation to be cast as a structured reasoning problem over correspondences, while remaining fully compatible with established visual SLAM evaluation protocols.
+As discussed, GAT+GCN and GCN+GAT architectures consistently achieve lower ATE, indicating that selective weighting across correspondences while maintaining multi-layer propagation leads to more stable trajectory estimation.
+The GIN\_Sumpool architecture, despite its strong representational capacity, still shows comparatively higher drift, suggesting that uniform aggregation is less effective in filtering unreliable matches in geometrically sparse settings.
+CrossGraph demonstrates good initial pose estimates due to its global edge refinement but accumulates drift over longer sequences, likely due to over-reliance on contextual attention rather than consistent propagation of geometric constraints.

 Future directions include the joint optimization of correspondence estimation and pose inference within a unified framework, extending the relational formulation to multi-view pose graph estimation, and designing computationally efficient graph construction strategies for real-time deployment.
 Additionally, incorporating uncertainty modeling and enforcing temporal consistency within correspondence graphs presents a promising avenue for improving long-term robustness and reliability in SLAM systems.